Punctuation and capitalisation have rules for correct use. Use minimal punctuation and capitalisation to make content more readable.

 - Don’t use a full stop at the end of most abbreviations.

-Minimal punctuation helps all users to understand content.
+Minimal punctuation helps users understand your content.

 Screen readers work best with minimal punctuation